draftable/compare-api-python-client/README.md

 ### Displaying comparisons

 Comparisons are displayed using a _viewer URL_.
-See the section on displaying comparisons in the [full API documentation](https://api.draftable.com) for details.
+See the section on displaying comparisons in the [API documentation](https://api.draftable.com) for details.

 Viewer URLs are generated with the following methods: